 Fever is a characteristic symptom of gallbladder infection.
 Since fever generally does not occur with a typical gallbladder attack, the presence of fever is an important distinguishing characteristic that points to the likely presence of infection.
-The reference text "Surgical Treatment, Evidence-Based and Problem-Oriented," reports that fever is the most common symptom of gallbladder and bile system infection, occurring in more than 90 percent of patients.
+Fever is the most common symptom of gallbladder and bile system infection, occurring in at least 90 percent of people with the condition.
+Chills are also common.
 A sudden temperature spike in someone with gallbladder-related symptoms may indicate the development of gallbladder gangrene or rupture, or the development of a bloodstream infection.

 Gallbladder infection typically causes severe pain, which usually begins in the right or middle upper abdomen.
 This is the same location of pain associated with a gallbladder attack.
 Over time, however, the pain increases in intensity and becomes more generalized, a characteristic that helps distinguish a gallbladder infection from a gallbladder attack.
 The pain is also more enduring than that of a simple gallbladder attack.
 Gallbladder-like pain that lasts more than 6 hours points to the possibility of a gallbladder infection.